ssmythe/learn_mandarin_chinese/README.md

 - Look up each word (could be composed of multiple characters) in the [Pleco Chinese Dictionary][3]
     - Listen to the pronunciation (several times if necessary)
     - Watch the stroke order animation
-- Write each character in the correct stroke order
+- Write each character in the correct stroke order (just the simplified characters)
     - Say the Pinyin and English definition as you're writing each word/character (as appropriate)

 ### Deep Study the Vocabulary